-The Applied Power Electronics Conference (APEC) is a power engineer’s dream – everyone in the industry attends and the blend of new technologies, new research and new connections creates an electric energy.
+The Applied Power Electronics Conference (APEC) is a power engineer’s dream – everyone in the industry attended and the blend of new technologies, new research and new connections created an electric energy.
 Last year, APEC had over 5,000 attendees making it one of the largest power conferences in the world.
-TI is proud to be a part of it – we’re hosting five industry sessions, four poster sessions and three technical lectures; we’re excited to share the experience with you!
+TI is proud to be a part of it – we hosted five industry sessions, four poster sessions and three technical lectures; we’re excited to recap the experience with you!

-Here is all you need to know about TI’s involvement in the 2019 APEC conference, this blog will include everything required to plan your upcoming days at the conference and will be updated in real time with new content.
-Even if you can’t make it to APEC this year, be sure to check back for live updates!
+Here is all you need to know about TI’s involvement in the 2019 APEC conference, even if you couldn't make it to APEC this year, relive it with us below!

 Smart AC/DC linear regulator that saves you space